pulumi/docs/pulumi-hugo/STYLE-GUIDE.md

 * Avoid pop-culture references as such references may not be familiar to all readers.
 * Instead of "go to," use "navigate".
 * Avoid directional words.
 Instead, link directly to the section you are referencing.
+* Avoid using "easy", "simple" or their adjectives, as they make a judgment about the difficulty of a concept explained, or the level of a reader's subject matter expertise.
+Often, you can omit these words entirely.

 ## Headings